Pregnancy Discrimination Attorneys in Sacramento

 Pregnancy employees in Sacramento have relied on Stephen Danz & Associates for years to fiercely represent them.
 We have handled many cases whether the employee or applicant believed that the company treated her unfairly based on the pregnancy, perceived pregnancy, or medical conditions related to the pregnancy.
 Some of our clients have brought cases to us that revolved around an employer’s actions showing that the pregnant applicant was passed over for hire or promotion due to her pregnancy.
 We then review the applicant’s qualifications, knowledge, and experience since every scenario may be different and provide our client with legal options.
 Remember that the laws are on your side especially in California.

 If you reside in Sacramento or its surrounding areas and believe that you have been discriminated against due to your pregnancy, please call our office at (877)789-9707 or complete the online form to review your legal options with a dedicated attorney.
-We will promptly meet with you confidentiality to evaluate the strength of your case and consult you on how your facts apply to the laws.
+We will promptly meet with your confidentiality to evaluate the strength of your case and consult you on how your facts apply to the laws.
 See below for more details regarding the affected laws.

 What Are the Laws?

 Under the PDA and California’s PDL, employers are prohibited from all forms of pregnancy-based discrimination.
 Employers with 15 or more employees are obligated under the PDA law and employers with 5 or more employees are obligated under the PDL.
-Hence, these laws protect women who are going through pregnancy, childbirth and related conditions the same way that they must be lawfully treated if they had other medical conditions.
+Hence, these laws protect women who are going through pregnancy, childbirth, and related conditions the same way that they must be lawfully treated if they had other medical conditions.
 There are also laws that prohibit physical or verbal harassment of pregnancy employees by supervisors, co-workers, and even clients/customers that the employer may be able to protect them from.
 This includes certain language about pregnancy, ability to work, body imaging, demeaning comments, and hostile work environment.

 California employers may not refuse to hire a pregnant woman due to her pregnancy.
 At the same time, companies may not discriminate against pregnant employees via termination, demotion, non-promotion, layoff, discharge, job re-assignment, training, benefits, compensation/pay, benefits and other terms and conditions of employment.
 In addition, companies may not use the biases of other workers or clients as a pretext or rationale to negatively act against a pregnant employee.